Apollo Trajectory Necklace

 One small necklace for you, one giant leap for mankind!
 Wear a memento of the adventure that captured the hearts of a nation with this necklace that recreates the trajectory of the Apollo 11 mission.
-Measuring approximately 2.65in or 5.5 inches in length, the Trajectory Necklace is just a bit shorter than the 240,000 miles Apollo 11 traveled to the moon.
+Measuring approximately 5.5 inches in length, the Trajectory Necklace is just a bit shorter than the 240,000 miles Apollo 11 traveled to the moon.
 Necklace is displayed on a silver plated chain.

 Bronze necklace ships within 3 days of order with 3 day shipping.
 Expect arrival within 7 days of order.